Hans Bellmer: Biography

 He aided the French Resistance during the war by making fake passports.
 He was imprisoned in the Camp des Milles prison at Aix-en-Provence, a brickworks camp for German nationals, from September 1939 until the end of the Phoney War in May 1940.

 After the war, Bellmer lived the rest of his life in Paris.
 Bellmer gave up doll-making and spent the following decades creating erotic drawings, etchings, sexually explicit photographs, paintings, and prints of pubescent girls.
+Bellmer's work reached postwar Japan early: in 1949, his works were shown in Nagoya in the second exhibition of the photography collective VIVI-sha, co-founded by the photographer-poet Kansuke Yamamoto.
 In 1954, he met Unica Zürn, who became his companion until her suicide in 1970.
 He continued working into the 1960s.
-Of his own work, Bellmer said, "What is at stake here is a totally new unity of form, meaning and feeling: language-images that cannot simply be thought up or written up … They constitute new, multifaceted objects, resembling polyplanes made of mirrors … As if the illogical was relaxation, as if laughter was permitted while thinking, as if error was a way and chance, a proof of eternity.”
+Of his own work, Bellmer said, "What is at stake here is a totally new unity of form, meaning and feeling: language-images that cannot simply be thought up or written up ...
+They constitute new, multifaceted objects, resembling polyplanes made of mirrors ...
+As if the illogical was relaxation, as if laughter was permitted while thinking, as if error was a way and chance, a proof of eternity."

 Bellmer died 24 February 1975 of bladder cancer.
 He was buried beside Zürn at Père Lachaise Cemetery with a tomb marked "Bellmer – Zürn".

 In popular culture

-The 2003 film Love Object contains clear references to Bellmer's work, including the protagonist's obsessive relationship with a sex doll and the use of Bellmer's name as a leading character, Lisa Bellmer.

 Ghost in the Shell 2: Innocence, a 2004 anime film, features elements of Bellmer's erotic and uncanny dolls.
 Additionally, director Mamoru Oshii has referred to Bellmer's dolls as an inspiration for the film.

-The New York-based avant-garde band Naked City used images of Bellmer's dolls for the front cover and liner notes of their final album, Absinthe..

-Bellmer was portrayed in the 2023 TV series Transatlantic.